P-S-S-7/LQS/README.md

-# Quiz-Scheduler
-Building a web app for faculty to effortlessly schedule quizzes, specifying time, venue, and details.
-Simplified the process for both faculty and students.

-   ~ Faculty: Intuitive interface to create, schedule, and manage quizzes, including time and venue.

-   ~ Students: Clear, centralized view of upcoming quizzes with time, venue, and course details, minimizing confusion.

-   ~ Improved efficiency: Reduced faculty workload with automated reminders and streamlined scheduling.

-   ~ Enhanced communication: Ensured students are informed and prepared with clear quiz details.

-   ~ Technical skills: (JavaScript, ReactJS, nodeJS, mongoDB).

-Key improvements:
+# LNMIIT Quiz Scheduler Overview

+- **LNMIIT Quiz Scheduler**: A user-friendly quiz management app where faculty can effortlessly create, update, delete, and schedule quizzes.
+The platform offers an intuitive way to efficiently organize quizzes.
+Faculty members have seamless access to all necessary tools for quiz management.
+Students can easily view and track scheduled quizzes for their batch subjects, including session locations.

+**Key Features and Improvements:**

-   ~ Tailored to faculty needs: Focuses on simplifying their quiz scheduling process.
+- Tailored to faculty needs with a focus on simplifying the quiz scheduling process.
+- Utilizes JavaScript, ReactJS, Node.js, MongoDB for robust functionality.

-   ~ Quantifiable benefit: Reduced faculty workload.
+- Quantifiable benefit: Reduced workload and enhanced clarity for faculty.

-   ~ Clear student impact: Increased clarity and communication for students.
+- Ensures clear communication and preparation for students.